 If you find yourself struggling to build or optimise fast web pages, there may be an alternative solution for you as a developer.
 Why not turn to an open-source tech solution called accelerated mobile pages (AMP)?
 AMP offers near-instant delivery of mobile pages (0.8 seconds average), making it an ideal perfect solution for a user's first interaction with your website.
 Progressive web apps (PWA), on the other hand, enable you to offer more interactivity and engagement features.

 AMP and PWAs are really just sets of technologies or web pages offering complementary ways of achieving different goals.
 In this guide, we'll show you how to combine the two to create truly compelling and ultra-fast mobile web experiences.
+For other options consider changing up your web hosting service.
+At the beginning of your process?
+Try a decent website builder.

 AMP: Accelerated mobile pages